jayqi/civic-data-tutorials/overview-of-data-analysis-tools/overview-of-data-analysis-tools.md

 #### Project documentation

 Wikis are great for collaborative project documentation and usually have built-in revision tracking.
 - **GitHub built-in wiki** -- comes with each repo.
 For public, open-source projects.
 - **MediaWiki** -- the software that powers Wikipedia.
 - **DokuWiki** -- another popular, open-source wiki software

 #### Data

-Git is for code, not for data.
-Not a solved problem.
+- Git is for code, not for data.
+- Not a solved problem.
 Active area that people work on.
+- One recently popular tool is [Pachyderm](https://github.com/pachyderm/pachyderm)

 ---